 We fortuitously made contact and connections with a group of very talented winemakers in Washington State.
 Through these introductions and discussions, we were able to strike a partnership to produce a product of which we knew would both meet the quality standards we wanted and represent the Telaya brand well.

-In the Fall of 2011, Telaya joined the 44th Street Wineries Cooperative in Garden City, ID.
+In the Fall of 2011, Telaya moved into the winery facility on 44th Street in Garden City, ID.
 Not only has this facility given us an urban environment to perform tastings and wine events, but more importantly has provided us the opportunity to learn.
-We are extremely grateful to have Kathryn House as our Head of Winemaking at Telaya.
-Kat holds a Masters of Science degree in Horticulture from WSU with special emphasis in Viticulture and Enology.
+We are extremely grateful to have access to Kathryn House (from the House of Wine) who is our “Wine Guru.”
 She has held winemaking positions at Seven Hills Vineyard, Pepper Bridge Winery and Betz Family Winery.
 As winemakers moving from Washington fruit to predominantly Idaho fruit, we recognized the need for ongoing education.
 Kat provides us with rigorous scientific seminars, trouble-shooting consultations and brainstorming sessions.

 And the grapes – we could not do what we do without our grapes!
 We started with Washington fruit because of our contacts in the state and our familiarity with Columbia Valley wines.
 But we are extremely proud and excited to make the transition to sourcing primarily Idaho grapes.
 Our 2012 release will contain wines made from 100% Idaho fruit.

 Telaya seems like the perfect fit for us – this blending of our passions.
 And we view this as only the first step.
 We have many plans and dreams for the future – both for us, our family and for the company.